victoriadrake/victoriadrake.github.io/content/posts/20180702-feedback-loop/index.md

 ---
-title: How to set up a short feedback loop as a solo coder
+title: How To Set Up A Short Feedback Loop As A Solo Coder
 date: 2018-07-02T10:08:41-04:00

 aliases:
     - /verbose/short-feedback-loop/
     - /verbose/how-to-set-up-a-short-feedback-loop-as-a-solo-coder
     - /verbose/how-to-set-up-a-short-feedback-loop-as-a-solo-coder/
+    - /blog/how-to-set-up-a-short-feedback-loop-as-a-solo-coder/
-description: Strategies for continuous improvement when you're a freelance developer.
+description: Learn how to build a robust feedback loop for continuous improvement as a solopreneur and get rapid progress and high-quality product development.
 tags:
     - development